-Because of Chairman Byron Cook (R-Corsicana) and the House State Affairs Committee, pro-life bills are on the move in the Texas House.
-The Committee has voted out 12 pro-life bills so far, two of which he is the author.
-Three bills have already passed the House.
+Because of Chairman Byron Cook (R-Corsicana) and the House State Affairs Committee, numerous pro-life bills made it to the in the Texas House floor for consideration.
+The Committee voted out 12 pro-life bills, two of which he was the author.

 Each bill represents a significant advance in the pro-life movement, and all are able to withstand a challenge in state or federal court.
 They put Texas on track to have another sensational legislative session.